 Soderbergh’s Netflix film High Flying Birds was shot on an iPhone

 There’s also information there about the John Brabourne Awards, which provide £5,000 grants for people who are facing “barriers to taking their next steps.”
 It’s run by the Film and TV Charity and is open to talent using it in production projects.
-It’s also worth checking out Creative England, who aim to support and nurture new talent.
+It’s also worth checking out Creative UK, who aim to support and nurture new talent.
 And, of course, BAFTA is a great source of information and networking for up-and-coming filmmakers.

 If you’re pitching for professional funding and investment, you have to get your business head-on.
 Create a document outlining your film briefly but alluringly.
-Can you pitch it in a couple of sentences?
+Can you pitch your movie in a couple of sentences?
 If not, try harder.
 Investors will want to know more, eventually, but you need to win them over quickly at the beginning.
 They’ll also want to know about the budget, so make sure you’re on top of your numbers.
 How much will it cost?
 How much do you need from them?
 What are you expecting it to make?
 Be professional, give them the respect they deserve and don’t waste their time.

 Most investors would like to make money, or at the very least get their money back.
 Think about how you might achieve this as well as making the film you want to make.
 You might need to make some compromises in order to attract investment.
 How prepared are you to do that, and in what areas?
 You want your best friend to play the main role but the money men (and women) want a name that’ll attract audiences – what do you do?
 Take a long hard think about what you want from the project.
 If total control of your film is important to you then it might be time to rethink a life in the very collaborative world of film…

 Crowdfunding is an option worth consideration but do consider whether you’re ready for the responsibilities that come with milking little bits of cash from lots of people.
 They will want updates, they will want access, they might even want a T-shirt with your film’s logo on it.
 You do have a logo, right?